-The conversation with my Death Row Buddhist group last night was about tuning into our own Buddhanature, and was an organic arising from our beginning , where we take refuge in the Buddha, the Dharma and the Sangha in the broadest terms.
+The conversation with my Death Row Buddhist group last night was about tuning into our own Buddhanature, and organic arose out of how we start each group , where we take refuge in the Buddha, the Dharma and the Sangha in the broadest terms.

 This revelation prompted another much older and well-studied man to answer excitedly “Yes, that is exactly it!
 How could it not be that we are a one with God, Christ, Mohammed, Moses or our own Buddhanature?
 Our culture conditions us to think that all this is outside of us, looking down on us even, but it just cannot be so!
 When we fully humble our ego and join with that sense of self that has always been there, that is truly the ground of our being!”

 The youngster was beaming.
 “I know it is real because I didn’t read it in a book.
 I actually don’t really even like to read because the words are often too complicated for me to understand anyways.
 These answers to my prayers come from my heart, I feel it there, and that is where I know it!”

 I nodded my head and joined in, telling him that I do the same thing, and that often, when I look inward, all the answers are there, it just takes some teasing out.